-The Academy Trust has agreed that the school's admission number for September 2017 is 230.
+The Academy Trust has agreed that the school's admission number for September 2019 is 230.
 Should the school be oversubscribed (i.e. receive more applications than places available), places will be allocated in accordance with criteria set out below (see Agreed Admission Criteria).
 The Academy Trust will only agree to exceed the admission number where exceptional circumstances apply or as part of the LA's In Year Fair Access protocol.

-In the normal year of entry, parents will be informed about the allocation of a place by letter, sent by first class post on 1^{st} March 2017, or the nearest working day after.
+In the normal year of entry, parents will be informed about the allocation of a place by letter, sent by first class post on 1st March 2019, or the nearest working day after, or alternatively if an online application was placed, parental check can be performed online.